Inspiration Seeds: Learning Non-Literal Visual Combinations for Generative Exploration: Method

 \subsection{Image Pool Construction}

 Our decomposition approach requires images that intentionally combine multiple distinct visual aspects within a single image.
 Typical single-object photographs may vary in color, pose, or shape, but they rarely contain several independently meaningful visual ideas that can later be separated and recombined.
-To obtain such images at scale, we generate a diverse image pool with two complementary strategies.
-First, we use templated prompts that explicitly specify multiple visual properties (e.g., material, color, shape, and context) to produce ``multi-attribute'' images.
-Second, we start from intentionally vague prompts (e.g., ``a place that never was'') and use large language models (LLMs) to expand them into richer descriptions before generation.
-We expand each vague prompt into multiple distinct visual interpretations, yielding semantically related but visually diverse images.
-This results in a pool of visually rich images designed to support decomposition into non-trivial visual aspects.
-Having constructed images that intentionally bundle multiple visual aspects, we next decompose each image into its constituent aspects.
+To obtain such images at scale, we utilize off-the-shelf text-to-image models \cite{reve2024, seedream2025seedream40nextgenerationmultimodal, blackforestlabs2024flux,gutflaish2025generatingimage1000words} with two prompting strategies that serve complementary purposes.